oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Cutover Migration – A cutover migration is only recommended for organisations with less than 150 mailboxes and occurs over one or a few days.
 During this period email access may be unavailable.
 Prior to the migration event, a connection between the on-premises Exchange organisation and Exchange Online needs to be established.
 - PST Migration – A Personal Storage Table (PST) migration is where PST files with a mapping file are either shipped to or uploaded into Office 365.
 The Exchange Online instance is a greenfield deployment with no configuration required on the on-premises Exchange environment.

-Mail Migration Design Decisions for all agencies and implementation types.
+Mail Migration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---